LLMFlux Supported Models

 Model Naming Convention

-llama3.2:3b- Llama 3.2 model with 3 billion parametersgemma3:27b- Gemma 3 model with 27 billion parametersphi3:small- Phi-3 Small model
+Llama-3.2-3B-Instruct- Llama 3.2 model with 3 billion parametersgemma-3-27b-it- Gemma 3 model with 27 billion parametersQwen2.5-32B-Instruct- Qwen 2.5 model with 32 billion parameters

 In addition, if a matching model on HuggingFace was identified and the engine choice is vLLM, then the model also includes an HF Name.
 This is the actual model that vLLM will attempt to use.